-Note: This study was originally published on July 13, 2016 but has been updated to reflect the most recent data.
+Note: Previous versions of this study were published on July 13, 2016 and December 4, 2018, but this page has since been updated to reflect the most recent data.

 The United States has some of the best colleges and universities in the world.
 For this reason, many international students apply to these schools each year.
-In fact, there were nearly 1.1 million international students enrolled at schools throughout the U.S. in 2017-18, which represented a 1.5 percent increase from the year prior.
+In fact, there were nearly 1.1 million international students enrolled at schools in the U.S. for the 2018-19 school year.

-One of the biggest problems international students face is figuring out which college to attend in this foreign land.
-There are many factors that come into play: what the area is like, how many international students attend the university, how much it costs, availability of student loans, and much more.
+One of the biggest problems international students face is figuring out which college to attend.
+There are many factors that come into play: what the area is like, how many international students attend the university, how much it costs, availability of financial aid, and much more.

-Below you will find a table that features 865 U.S. higher education institutions, sorted from the school that gives the most financial aid to international students all the way down to the college that provides the least financial aid to international students.
-Financial aid includes any scholarships, grants, student loans, and work-study funding offered to international students.
+Below you will find a table that features 738 higher education institutions in the U.S., sorted from the school that gives the most financial aid to international students, on average, to the college that provides the least financial aid to international students.
+Financial aid includes any scholarships, grants, student loans, and work-study funding offered to the students.

 Note: If you cannot find a certain school, the data was either not sufficient to include in the report or the school did not voluntarily submit their financial aid data to Peterson’s.